whatyouhide/gotham-contrib/README.md

 For more details about configuring Xresources see the [Arch Linux wiki page](https://wiki.archlinux.org/index.php/Xresources)

+### Terminator

+Make a backup of any existing session layouts and other options you may have and copy [terminator/gotham](terminator/gotham) to `~/.config/terminator/config`

+Restart terminator to load the gotham colors.

 ## Contributing

 I'm more than happy to accept Pull Requests of any kind: bug fixes, support for